aatarasoff/linkerd-easyauth/README.md

 Because of [the issue](https://github.com/linkerd/linkerd2/issues/7050), you should explicitly provide CIDR for kubelet.
 It depends on the K8s implementation you are using.

-There are two possibity.
-If you can define CIDR granually then you can use it
+There are two possibility.
+If you can define CIDR precisely then you can use it
 ```
   kubelet:
     cidr:
       - cidr: 10.164.0.0/20
 ```

-If you cannot do it but you have GKE-like pattern then you can define octets and ranges for generation the bunch of `/32` CIDR:
+If you cannot do it, but you have GKE-like pattern then you can define octets and ranges for generation the bunch of `/32` CIDR:
 ```
   kubelet:
     cidr: []